 Did labour liuelylively to expresse the same,

-And gladly did them guide, till to the Hall they came.
+And gladly did them guide, till to the

 There fayrely them receiuesreceives a gentle Squyre,